ohare93/brain-brew-starter/README.md

 ### ReadMe Todo
 1. GlobalConfig File "brain_brew_config.yaml"
+    1. Specifying the config file via the command line
 1. Media files
 1. Csv specifics
     1. Derivatives specifics
     1. Required columns guid and tags
 1. Change control - what should be in it?
 General answer: whatever you personally want!
 1. Personal Fields (soon:tm:)
+1. Non-Existant Files Cannot Be References!
+If you want to make a new DeckPart make a copy of an existing one and write over it, or make a blank json file with `{}` as the contents.